 The College reserves the right to select from the courses listed in this catalog those that will be offered during any session.
 Further, the College reserves the right to change any of its offerings or regulations without previous notice.

 Definition of Credit

-The number of college credit hours to be awarded for a course is initially determined through the academic course-approval process overseen by the Academic Planning Committee and approved by the Board of Trustees.
+The number of college credit hours to be awarded for a course is initially determined through the academic course-approval process overseen by the Academic Planning Committee and approved by the TCC District Board of Trustees.
 The committee recommends the number of credit hours based on the commonly accepted practice of the student learning achieved by direct faculty instruction, combined with independent study, each week, over a period of 15 weeks.

 Variations in the total number of minutes in a 15-week semester or express session may occur due to calendar dates and holidays.
 In these cases, equivalent instruction is achieved through alternate modes of delivery, and equivalent learning is assured through clearly defined learning outcomes.
-A deficiency of more than one contact hour per credit hour in any regular or express semester must be formally approved by the Academic Planning Committee.
+A deficiency of more than one contact hour per credit hour in any regular or express session must be formally approved by the Academic Planning Committee.

 The College also awards career credit, preparatory credit and noncredit courses in accordance with Florida law.

 The time periods referenced in the following policies pertain to classes that begin and end in accordance with the traditional college term.
 Classes conducted in a nontraditional format (e.g., express schedules or variable starting dates) have different deadlines.
 View the Academic Calendar for exact dates.

 All students should carefully consider the consequences of changing their schedules after classes begin.
 However, it is possible to drop and/or add courses during the period of time set forth in the class schedule for each term.